surgical-robotics-ai/surgical_robotics_challenge/scripts/README.md

 ### 1. Wrappers for simulation components
 1. `psm_arm.py`: Wraps the simulated PSMs (in AMBF simulation) using their ROS topics.
-2. `ecm_arm.py`: Wraps the simulated ECM (in AMBF simulation) using their ROS topics.
+2. `ecm_arm.py`: Wraps the simulated ECM (in AMBF simulation) using its ROS topics.
 3. `scene.py`: Wraps the simulated needle, entry, and exit holes (in AMBF simulation) using their ROS topics.
-4. `launch_crtk_interface.py`: Spawns CRTK based ROS topics for each simulated PSM, ECM, and scene objects (Needle, entry, and exits).
-By using this script, the PSMs and ECM can be controlled via using CRTK compatible ROS topics.
+4. `launch_crtk_interface.py`: Spawns CRTK based ROS topics for each simulated PSM, ECM, and scene objects (needle, entry, and exits).
+By using this script, the PSMs and ECM can be controlled via CRTK compatible ROS topics.

 ### 2.Kinematics
 1. `psmIK.py`: Analytical Inverse Kinematics for the PSM arm